 Being among the first insurers to offer insurance online in a single visit meant Homesite was on the cutting edge of customer service innovation.
 While online quotes, policies, and claims have since become standard, the company in 2017 earned the Confirmit Achievement in Customer Excellence Award from its customer feedback software vendor, according to the Homesite website.

 Unfortunately, it’s somewhat difficult to confirm the quality of the company’s customer service.
 The fact that it was impossible to get in touch with someone who could discuss the details of insurance offerings for this review is somewhat telling.

-Homesite’s score in early September 2020 was 2.06, which equates to more than twice as many complaints as the industry average.
+Homesite’s score in mid-July 2021 was 3.28, which equates to more than three times as many complaints as the industry average.